-To the Board of Directors

-Chapman Partnership, Inc.
+To the Board of Directors Chapman Partnership, Inc.

-(f/k/a Community Partnership for Homeless, Inc.)

-We have audited the financial statements of Chapman Partnership, Inc. (formerly known as Community Partnership for Homeless, Inc.) (the "Organization") as of and for the year ended September 30, 2011, and have issued our report thereon dated January 25, 2012.
+We have audited the financial statements of Chapman Partnership, Inc. (the "Organization") as of and for the year ended September 30, 2012, and have issued our report thereon dated January 22, 2013.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.